Ali Ahsan Mohammad Mojaheed

-Ali Ahsan Mohammad Mojaheed (আলী আহসান মুহাম্মদ মুজাহিদ; 23 June 1948 – 22 November 2015) was a Bangladeshi politician who served as a Member of Parliament and as the Minister of Social Welfare from 2001 to 2007.
-He was executed in 2015 for war crimes committed during the 1971 Liberation war of Bangladesh.
+Ali Ahsan Mohammad Mojaheed (আলী আহসান মুহাম্মদ মুজাহিদ; 23 June 1948 – 22 November 2015) was a Bangladeshi politician and war criminal who served as a Member of Parliament and as the Minister of Social Welfare from 2001 to 2006.
+He was sentenced to death after trial in 2015 after accusations of war crimes which were allegedly committed during the Bangladesh War of Independence in 1971.

-He was second in command of the infamous paramilitary force Al-Badr in 1971, which committed war crimes at that time.
-On 17 July 2013, he was found guilty of war crimes such as genocide, conspiracy in helping to kill intellectuals and abduction during the 1971 Liberation war of Bangladesh by the International Crimes Tribunal-2 and sentenced to death for 2 of the 7 charges brought against him.
+He was accused of being second in command of Al-Badr paramilitary force in 1971, which committed war crimes at that time.
+On 17 July 2013, he was found guilty of genocide, of conspiracy in the mass killings of Bengali intellectuals, and of abduction, all during the 1971 War of Liberation, by the International Crimes Tribunal-2 and sentenced to death for two of the seven charges brought against him.

 The High Court rejected his review petition on 18 November 2015.
-He received death penalty from the tribunal on 22 November 2015, becoming one of the world's first Ministers to be hanged.
-Until his death, he was the Secretary General of Bangladesh Jamaat-e-Islami.
+He was hanged on 22 November 2015.
+Until his death, he was the Secretary General of an Islamic far-right party, Bangladesh Jamaat-e-Islami.

 Early life

-Mojaheed was born in 1948, in Faridpur district.
-His father, Mohammad Ali, an Islamic scholar, was a member of the Peace Committee during the Liberation War with alleged involvement in crimes against humanity.
-After the liberation of Bangladesh, he was acquitted by Sheikh Mujibur Rahman from trials on request of local Awami League leaders.
+Mojaheed was born in 1948 in Faridpur district.
+His father, Mohammad Ali, an Islamic scholar, was a member of the East Pakistan Central Peace Committee During the Independence War with alleged involvement in crimes against humanity.
+After the formation of Bangladesh, he was acquitted by Sheikh Mujibur Rahman from trials on request of local Awami League leaders.
 After completing schooling from Faridpur, Mojaheed took admission to the Dhaka University in 1970.

 Political career

-During the Liberation war
+During the 1971 War

-In 1968, Mojaheed became the Faridpur district president of Islami Chhatra Sangha (Urdu: Islami Jamiat-e-Talaba).
+In 1968, Mojaheed became the Faridpur district president of East Pakistan Islami Chhatra Sangha.
 In 1970, he took admission at the Dhaka University.
-On moving to Dhaka, he became the Dhaka district president of the Islami Chhatra Sangha.
-Around August–September 1970 Mojaheed became the Secretary of the East Pakistan Islami Chhatra Sangha, the provincial wing of the Nikhil Pakistan Islami Chhatra Sangha.
-In October 1971, he was elected the president of East Pakistan Islami Chhatra Sangha.
-On 17 October, Mojaheed addressed an Islami Chhatra Sangha meeting at Rangpur, where he directed the students to join the Al Badar.
+After moving to Dhaka, he became the Dhaka district president of Islami Chhatra Sangha.
+Around August–September 1970, Mojaheed became the Secretary of the East Pakistan Islami Chhatra Sangha, the provincial wing of the Nikhil Pakistan Islami Chhatra Sangha.

+In October 1971, he was elected as the president of East Pakistan Islami Chhatra Sangha.
+On 17 October, Mojaheed addressed an Islami Chhatra Sangha meeting at Rangpur, where he directed the students to join Al-Badr.

-The prosecutors at the International Crimes Tribunal in their formal charge stated that Mojaheed took over as the supreme commander of the Al Badar forces from Motiur Rahman Nizami in October 1971.
+Prosecutors at the International Crimes Tribunal in their formal charge stated that Mojaheed had taken over as the supreme commander of the Al Badr forces from Motiur Rahman Nizami in October 1971.
 He was accused by the prosecution of having led a group that looted around 300–350 Hindu houses and killed around 50–60 Hindus in May 1971.
-On the occasion Mojaheed put forward a four-point declaration.
-He allegedly stated that he did not recognise Hindustan as a sovereign state.
-The Al Badr shall not rest till Hindustan is erased from the map of the world.
-He also allegedly forbade the selling, publicising or keeping books either written by the Hindus or written in favour of them.
+On the occasion, Mojaheed put forward a four-point declaration, which included a refusal to recognise Hindustan (India) as a sovereign state; a vow that the Al-Badr would not rest until Hindustan was erased from the map of the world, and a boycott on selling, publicising, or keeping books either written by or in favour of Hindus.